Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 (this way, we're using our production settings file).
 This is basically Python's version of quick deploying; I don't know about Rails.
-To test that the sessions are working, go to the URL at `/authenticated/` and find the cookie that says `sessionid`.
+To test that the sessions are working, go to the URL at `/authenticated/` and find the httpOnly cookie that says `sessionid`.

 Here's my demo: [http://acwpython.pythonanywhere.com/authenticated/](http://acwpython.pythonanywhere.com/authenticated/)